optimizely/react-sdk/README.md

 }
 ```

-Use the `withOptimizely` HoC for tracking.
+Or you can use the `withOptimizely` HoC.

 ```jsx
 import { withOptimizely } from '@optimizely/react-sdk';